-We have knowledgeable and experienced tour leaders, but we will further strengthen our performance by continuing to educate them in our CSR policy.
+We have knowledgeable and experienced tour leaders, but will further strengthen our performance by continuing to educate them in our CSR policy.
 Our tour leader coordination team hosts regular seminars in Copenhagen in which tour leaders from Denmark, Sweden and Norway participate.
 In these seminars, CSR is part of the agenda.
-In August 2015 our CSR manager went to Finland to host a seminar for our Finnish tour leaders.
 As we are a travel agency, it is difficult to gather all our tour leaders from around the world at these seminars so we also update them on our CSR initiatives through newsletters.

 The communication focus also includes external communication with our suppliers and our guests.
-As mentioned above, we have finalised our CSR policy and our Ethical Requirements for our partners.
+As mentioned above, we have finalized our CSR policy and our Ethical Requirements for our partners.
 Our CSR policy is available on our website, together with our CSR manifest and descriptions of some of the projects we support.
 Since 2014, we have communicated CSR externally through Facebook, travel fairs and by distributing small pamphlets with information on our CSR activities.
 This external communication focus continues.